sapran/cv/readme.md

 ### Deputy Head of Information Security Consulting Services Department, Head of Security Assessment Team
 #### BMS Consulting (Information Security and IT Integration), February 2011 -  June 2014
-Opened, raised, and secured viable profitability of a new line of business by creating, growing and developing the most successful team of penetration testers in the country.
+Opened, raised, and secured viable profitability of a new line of business by creating, growing, and developing the most successful team of penetration testers in the country.

 ### Head of IT Audit
 #### Astelit (Mobile Telephone Network Operator), Jul 2009 - January 2011.